Performance Analysis and User Association Optimization for Wireless Network Aided by Multiple Intelligent Reflecting

 First, we characterize the performance of each $\gamma_k(\mv\lambda_k), k \in \cal K$ in (\ref{mean3}) w.r.t. $M$.
-Notice that for the benchmark system without IRS, the corresponding user SINRs can be obtained by setting $M=0$ in (\ref{mean3}) and thus given by
+Notice that for the benchmark system without IRS, the corresponding user ASAINRs can be obtained by setting $M=0$ in (\ref{mean3}) and thus given by

 The following two IRS-user association scenarios are considered.
-First, if all IRSs in $\cal J$ only randomly scatter the signal from BS $k$ to user $k$ without performing any passive beamforming, i.e., $\lambda_{j,k} =0, \forall j \in \cal J$, the SINRs in (\ref{mean3}) become
+First, if all IRSs in $\cal J$ only randomly scatter the signal from BS $k$ to user $k$ without performing any passive beamforming, i.e., $\lambda_{j,k} =0, \forall j \in \cal J$, the ASAINRs in (\ref{mean3}) become

 By taking the derivative of $\gamma_k$ in (\ref{limit1}) w.r.t. $M$, the following proposition is obtained. \begin{proposition} Each $\gamma_k$ in (\ref{limit1}) is monotonically increasing with $M$ if